NelsonZOUATOM/Powerbi---Sales---Dashboard/README.md

 ---

-> 💡 *Built as part of a hands-on Power BI workshop
+> 💡 *Built as a personal project to develop advanced Power BI skills applied to real business data.*
-> covering advanced analytics and dashboard design.*